GLIMS-RGI/rgi_user_guide/_sources/regions/rgi01.md

 **Brooks Range (01-01)**

-Many glacier outlines were corrected using manual glacier delineation with Landsat scenes from 2000, 2005, and 2007 and high-resolution images of the ESRI Basemap ("World imagery") to aid in outline interpretation (submission 810).
+Many glacier outlines from the inventory by {cite:t}`Kienholz2015a` were corrected using manual glacier delineation with Landsat scenes from 2000, 2005, and 2007 and high-resolution images of the ESRI Basemap ("World imagery") to aid in outline interpretation (submission 810).
 A large number of missing smaller glaciers or glacier parts were added, glacier parts in shadow or under debris cover were corrected and the partly strong generalization of outlines was improved.
-Nearly all glaciers from the inventory by {cite:t}`Kienholz2015a` were modified.

 **Alaska Range (01-02)**